Breast-feeding support: How a partner can help

 - Take on additional household responsibilities.
 Consider redividing your household tasks so that your partner has more time to rest.

 - Stick around.
-Breast-feeding is a warm and loving activity.
-Sit nearby your partner and enjoy the moment together.
+Sit near your partner and enjoy the moment together.

 - Listen.
 Does your partner have breast-feeding concerns?
-If so, be a good listener.
+Be a good listener.
 If necessary, encourage her to seek help from her health care provider or a lactation consultant.